-You probably should have heard about “The Five Love Language Series” by Gary Chapman; unless you’re a Flimstone, living under a rock.
-This universal truth is usually recommended for adults, seeking to improve their relationships.
+You probably should have heard about “The Five Love Languages Series” by Gary Chapman, unless you’re a Flimstone living under a rock.

-Basically, love language refers to how we prefer to receive love from someone or express love to someone.
+But just in case you haven’t, “love language” refers to how we prefer to receive love from someone or express love to someone.
 However, we all have different love languages.
 Therefore, it is possible that you and your partner don’t share the same language.
 This can sometimes lead to misunderstandings in the relationship.
-Although it is mostly unspoken, studying your partner to find out their love language helps you understand them better.
+Although it is mostly unspoken, studying your partner to learn their love language helps you understand them better.
 So, let’s find out what your love language is.

 The 5 Types of Love Languages